connor-mcclellan/nrao/README.md

     - It reported an indexing error because the matched star is the last entry in the stacked column.
 Maybe in other cases where this happened, the iterator was taking the next row in front of the missing data?
 - Convolution for nearly identical ellipses returns a larger ellipse with position angle 0
     - [AVOIDED] Convolution sucks anyway.
+- Trying to find where both "detected_bandX" fields are true returns all the rows of the master catalog.
+    - [SOLVED] The "detected_bandX" columns are now binary (0 or 1) instead of boolean (True or False).
+The astropy table was storing the boolean as a string ('True' or 'Fals'), so that if you say `np.where(table['detected_bandX'])`, it would find data in every field since they're all strings, and return everywhere.